Dallas Cowboys star Ezekiel Elliott to pay for funeral of 8th-grade football player

 “If you’re a fan of football, you know Zeke Elliott.
 And anybody who’s been around him on a daily basis knows what kind of person he is.
 So it doesn’t surprise me one bit.”

-McKenzie, who had been featured in Sports Illustrated because of his promising future in football, was killed Saturday when a stray bullet stuck him after a fight broke out at a party, his mother, Sukeena Gunner, told The St. Louis Post-Dispatch.
+McKenzie, who had been featured in Sports Illustrated because of his promising future in football, was killed Saturday when a stray bullet struck him after a fight broke out at a party, his mother, Sukeena Gunner, told The St. Louis Post-Dispatch.

 Illinois State Police responded to reports of a disturbance and shots fired around 11:40 p.m.
 Once on the scene, police identified two victims, one of whom was McKenzie, and transported them to an area hospital.